Residential Tenancy Issues

-In Ontario, residential tenancies are governed by the Residential Tenancies Act and adjudicated in the Landlord and Tenant Board.
+In Ontario, residential tenancies are governed by the Residential Tenancies Act, and are adjudicated in the Landlord and Tenant Board if monetary damages do not exceed a principal amount of $35,000.
 An important aspect of landlord and tenant law is determining whether the Residential Tenancies Act applies to a specific tenancy.
-The Residential Tenancies Act governs many aspects of a residential tenancy including what a tenancy agreement must say, what qualifies as a residential tenancy, and how, and when maintenance can be performed.
+The Residential Tenancies Act governs many aspects of a residential tenancy including what a tenancy agreement must say, what qualifies as a residential tenancy, and how, and when maintenance can, and must, be performed.

 The landlord has a general duty to maintain the rental unit, including its property, in a good state of repair fit for habitation and in compliance with health, safety, housing and maintenance standards.
 These obligations apply regardless of whether there was disrepair or lack of maintenance prior to the tenant occupying the unit.
 An important first step in seeking maintenance is notifying the landlord of the problem(s), in writing as soon as possible and requesting repair or maintenance.
 Records must be kept of these communications.
 If a landlord fails to maintain the unit after the request, remedies may be available at the Landlord and Tenant Board.
 A tenant has a duty to mitigate their losses.
 There is a general limitation period of 1 year at the Landlord and Tenant Board.
 Common remedies include an order to repair or maintain the unit, monetary awards for lost or damaged belongings, and rental abatements.
 For a free consultation and quote contact Joseph Gelinas, Licensed Paralegal.